094459/newsletter-oss-projects/README.md

 [beta9](https://aws-oss.beachgeek.co.uk/3xu) is a self-hosted serverless framework that you can run in your AWS account.
 Think of AWS Lambda, but with GPUs and a Python-first developer experience.
 You can run workloads that instantly scale up to thousands of GPU containers running in parallel.
 The instances scale down automatically after each workload.
 You can also do things like deploy web endpoints, run task queues, and mount storage volumes for accessing large datasets.
 If you already have an EKS cluster, you can install Beta9 with a Helm chart.
 We think this would be a great way to save money on EC2 GPU resources while also getting a magical Python-first developer experience.
 If you have feedback or feature ideas, the maintainers would like to hear them.

+**cedar-access-control-for-k8s**

+[cedar-access-control-for-k8s](https://aws-oss.beachgeek.co.uk/47k) is a very very cool project from Micah Hausler, that extends Cedar to the Kubernetes control plane and allows you to implement fine grain policies in Cedar that allow you to have much greater control and flexibility of authorisation within your Kubernetes environments.
+If you are using Kubernetes, then reviewing this project is a must.
+Check out the video in the Videos section at the end for more info, where Micah walks you through how this works in more detail. (#206)

 **codecatalyst-runner-cli**

 [codecatalyst-runner-cli](https://aws-oss.beachgeek.co.uk/3up) This repository contains a command line tool that will allow you to run Amazon CodeCatalyst workflows locally.
 The README provides the instructions for quickly installing and getting started, so if  you have been using Amazon CodeCatalyst and looking for this, look no more.(#196)